P5vc/P5vc/README.md

 ## Core Repositories

-Priveasy is made-up of four core repositories.
+Priveasy is made-up of four, core repositories.
 These are the repositories responsible for powering all of Priveasy's main services.

 ### [ServerConfigurations](https://github.com/P5vc/ServerConfigurations "ServerConfigurations")